ezakhar/help/en/basics/training-plan-management.md

 You can unpublish and delete plan from the store at any moment.

-In order to unpublish plan you need to open the publication window and click on the "Unpublish" button.
+In order to unpublish plan, you need to open the publication window and click on the "Unpublish" button.

 This button is available for all published plans.